10 Anger Management Techniques To Rein In Your Temper

 When you do speak, try to be clear about what is aggravating you.
 Yelling at people or acting aggressively will not help them understand why you’re getting angry.
 Which leads us to the next technique…

 Another oft-used technique is to physically step away from situations that you find aggravating.
 So whether it’s a coworker or friend making an off-color joke, your kids not putting away their toys after you told them a dozen times, your partner saying hurtful things, or receiving a rude email, it helps to leave the scene briefly and compose yourself.
+Take a stroll outside.
+Don’t drive a vehicle.
 Once you’ve calmed down a bit, you can return to the situation and use those “I” statements to express yourself without blowing a fuse.

 Breathing deeply from your diaphragm helps relieve stress and clear your head.7 Imagine your breath coming from deep within your gut and not your chest.
 Take several deep breaths before you start speaking in a volatile situation and you’ll instantly feel calmer and more in control.